 Mobile Device Management (MDM) and Hardcoded – MDM is a push model so the onboarding data is just pushed to the app and the data is made available.
 Hardcoded requires the developer to include the onboarding data into the compiled app.
 In both cases, the user can onboard by signing on the Cloud Identity Services Login screen directly from the launch screen.

 Activation Link – An activation link, generally provided in the welcome email, is required to start the activation process.

 Discovery Service – User is required to enter their corporate email address on this variation of the launch screen which the Discovery Service then uses to make the right backend connection.

 QR Code Scanner – User must be provided a QR code to scan that is required to start the activation process.

 If a standard app is getting shipped via the App Store, the following option with all variants of onboarding should be used:

 Standard App Store – User can onboard on the Activation screen as the app has no way of knowing which onboarding variant is supported by the customer.

 Activation and Authorization

 Most enterprise apps use ‘Secure Storage’ to keep the data secure via encryption.
-Touch ID with device passcode as fallback acts as a key to unlock this data and provide additional security.
-Each time the user opens the app, he will be asked to authenticate using Touch ID as it allows the users to authenticate and sign in to the app faster.
-If the app requires an app-specific passcode, use that as fallback to Touch ID.
+Touch ID or Face ID with device passcode as fallback acts as a key to unlock this data and provide additional security.
+Each time the user launches the app, he will be asked to authenticate using Touch ID or Face ID as it allows the users to authenticate and sign in to the app faster.
+If the app requires an app-specific passcode, use that as fallback to Touch ID or Face ID.

 Things to consider: